asseco-pst/watch-your-language/async.md

 ## Asynchronous I

-The solutions for the problem is using asynchronous callbacks, the `later` code!
+The solutions for the problem of having blocking operation is asynchronous *callbacks* or *promises*, the `later` code!

 A simple example would be: